Module overview

 - a range of musical forms

-- compositional and analytical approaches in a range of musical idioms including but not limited to jazz and blues, common practice tonal procedures (including film music) and modal contemporary composition
+- compositional and analytical approaches in a range of musical idioms including but not limited to jazz and blues, common practice tonal procedures (including music for screen) and modal contemporary composition

 - melodic designs and their implied harmonies